starship-s/automatic_router_reset/README.md

 I was having trouble with my router locking up about once a day, with no response when trying to access the GUI interface.
-This is a simple script to reboot a DD-WRT router automatically when it loses connection, eliminating the need to powercycle it maunally.
+This is a simple script to reboot a DD-WRT router automatically when it loses connection, eliminating the need to powercycle it manually.

 Runs on a Raspberry Pi 3 for constant low-cost monitoring.